Contact-rich SE(3)-Equivariant Robot Manipulation Task Learning via Geometric Impedance Control: Preliminaries

 \subsection{Cartesian space Impedance Control}

-As a benchmark approach for the proposed GIC, we also briefly introduce a Cartesian space Impedance Controller (CIC), which is widely utilized in the variable impedance control setup.
+As a benchmark approach for the proposed GIC, we also briefly introduce a Cartesian space Impedance Controller (CIC), which is a currently standard method for impedance control.
 In the operational space formulation, correctly representing the rotational dynamics has always received significant interest \cite{caccavale1999six}.
 In particular, a positional Cartesian error vector $e_{_C}$ widely utilized in CIC can be defined in the following way \cite{robosuite2020, ochoa2021impedance, shaw2022rmps}.

 with $R = [r_1, r_2, r_3]$ and $R_d = [r_{d_1}, r_{d_2}, r_{d_3}]$.
 Utilizing the positional error vector in Cartesian space and considering a fair comparison with the GIC formulation, we will utilize the following CIC formulation for the PiH task.